luapower/objc/objc.md

 																					- a conforming instance method \
 																					- a class method \
 																					- a conforming class method \
+																					- an existing class luavar in a superclass \
 																					- a new class luavar

 __type conversions__